RenjieTao/AI_enabled_blinds_seeing_by_hearing/README.md

 Artifical intenlligence (AI) technology is begining to make its way into vision applications in a wide range of industries, expanding on existing capabilities and opening up entirely new possibilities in vision.
 The rise of computer vision already shows great potential in self-driving vehicles, manufacturing robotics, medical diagnosis, agriculture, and safety surveillance (2).

 The intuition of this work is to help blind people to "**see**" by "**hearing**" the world with the state-of-the-art computer vision technique.
-We developed a **two-step** neural network, first transfer an image into a textual description, then transfer this caption into an audio clip, speaking out for the blind people to hear.
+We developed a **two-step** neural network, first transfer an **image into a textual description**, then **transfer this caption into an audio clip**, speaking out for the blind people to hear.
 By deploying this algorithm to a live video, we can hearing, in real time, what is happening right in front of the camera.

-## Step 1: Image captioning
+## Step 1: Image to text captioning
 This Encoder-Decoder model can generate a descriptive cation for an image.

 *Note: our image captioning model is based on the [Show, Attend, and Tell](https://arxiv.org/abs/1502.03044) paper and this [implementation](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning)*